MicrosoftDocs/win32/desktop-src/Controls/lvn-incrementalsearch.md

 ---
 title: LVN\_INCREMENTALSEARCH notification code
-description: Notifies a list-view control's parent window that an incremental search has started.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '34517250-a6ba-490b-b87e-b09048543339'
+description: Notifies a list-view controls parent window that an incremental search has started.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 34517250-a6ba-490b-b87e-b09048543339
+keywords:
-keywords: ["LVN_INCREMENTALSEARCH notification code Windows Controls"]
+- LVN_INCREMENTALSEARCH notification code Windows Controls
 topic_type:
 - apiref
 api_name: